ibm-watson-iot/iot-python/mkdocs/docs/application/api/dsc.md

 ```

+## Forwarding Rules

+Forwarding rules configure what kind of data and the scope of the data that is sent to a destination.
+Each connector can have multiple forwarding rules defined (up to 100 depending on your service plan)

 !!! tip
-    Destinations are immutable.
-If you want to change where you send events to:

-    - Create a new destination
-    - Update the forwarding rule to reference the new destination
+    Each forwarding rule can only route to a single destination, but multiple rules can reference the same destination
-    - Delete the old destination

-## Forwarding Rules

 ```python
 import wiotp.sdk.application